Here's how we're connecting with the community...................

-CIT Training - Spring and Fall of 2018 we have been able to offer CIT training.
+CIT Training - Spring of 2020 we will again be able to offer CIT training to the Washington County and surrounding areas police officers.
 CIT training is a full week of Crisis Intervention Training for law enforcement.
 It is a 40 hour educational opportunity that is often used to describe both a program and a training for law enforcement around the interactions between law enforcement and those living with a mental illness.

 We had our first training in spring 2018 and it was a success!
-We had officers attend from the West Bend Police Dept, the Kewaskum Police Dept, and the Washington County Sheriffs Dept. It is open to any law enforcement officers in Washington County and surrounding areas.
-We are geared up and excited for our next week of CIT this October.
+Since then we have trained over 120 officers.
+We continue to have officers attend from the most of the area police departments.
+It is open to any law enforcement officers in Washington County and surrounding areas.
 Please let officers in your community know about this opportunity.
 We would love to have representation from all law enforcement agencies in our County!

 We would like to thank the West Bend Police Department, the Washington Ozaukee Public Health Dept, Washington County Human Services, the Germantown Police Dept, and the Professional Services Group for joining us in the collaboration.

-NAMI Ending the Silence – From the September 2015 through June 2018 NAMI Washington County has reach over 7000 young people in classes throughout Washington County with its NAMI Ending the Silence (ETS) program.
+NAMI Ending the Silence – Since September 2015 NAMI Washington County has reached over 1800 young people each school year in classes throughout Washington County with its NAMI Ending the Silence (ETS) program.
 ETS is an in-classroom teen education program that helps educate about the signs and symptoms of mental illness, resources available to address these, and reduces the stigma surrounding mental health issues through the real-life stories shared by two presenters in each classroom who all have lived experience with mental illness.
 This on-going program has the intent to reach almost all young people in the county by presenting the information in the required health classes.
+This program is funding by United Way of Washington County.

 NAMI Provider – This is a program for health care staff who work directly with individuals and families affected by mental illness.
 The program introduces health care staff to the emotional stages people affected by mental illness experience on the way to recovery.
 It helps staff gain a fresh understanding of and empathy for their clients’ lived experience, especially during treatment.
 And it promotes collaboration between clients, families and providers to achieve the best level of recovery possible.